chirpwireless/docs.chirpwireless.io/docs/Dashboard/Adding Gateways to a Network/Browantbmh110.md

 ![Simple](browan10.png)

-**Congratulations, your IoT devices are now ready to be added and automated!**
+**Congratulations, your IoT devices are now ready to be added and you are ready to automate!**